Terminal management via RS232 and API

 confirmedwill be included).

-Please note that ID [260] in the examples below is the value of the call identifier [CallID].
-This ID will also be displayed when running commands CALLINFO and HANGUP.
-Additionally, it will be displayed in the notifications: Outgoing call, Hangup call.
+Please note the ID [260] in the examples below—this is the call identifier [CallID].
+This ID is also displayed in the output of the CALLINFO, HANGUP commands, and in the Outgoing call, Hangup call notifications.

 Example of a notification about an incoming call that has not been answered yet: